 Business analyst: job description

-Business analysts work with organisations to help them improve their processes and systems.
-They conduct research and analysis in order to come up with solutions to business problems and help to introduce these systems to businesses and their clients.
+Business analysts assess how organisations are performing and help them improve their processes and systems.
+They conduct research and analysis in order to come up with solutions to business problems and help to introduce these solutions to businesses and their clients.

 - communicate with senior people in organisations to find out what they hope to achieve

 - formulate ways for businesses to improve, based on previous research